 top of page

-Tefillin Box and Childs Tzitzit
+Tefillin Box and Child's Tzitzit

 Jews were told that they were relocating and needed to pack a bag to take with them.
-This was a lie told so that Jews remained calm and did not suspect they were being sent to their deaths.
+This was a lie told so that Jews remained calm and would not suspect they were being sent to their deaths.
 Jews brought everyday items with them that they would need in their new lives.
 Many brought religious items with them.

 bottom of page